gitKrystan/2025-emberfest/slides.md

 </v-clicks>

 <!--
+Fortunately,
-WarpDrive provides built-in performance optimizations, like caching and request deduplication.
+WarpDrive provides built-in performance optimizations,
+* like caching and request deduplication.
+* and fine-grained reactivity.

-But our TodoMVC MVP has gotten so popular that we're starting to hit performance limits.
+But our TodoMVC MVP has gotten so popular that we're still starting to hit performance limits.

 We've even seen some "scale pioneer" users with hundreds of thousands of todos in their list.
 -->